social-media-ethics-automation/book/book_contents/ch19_capitalism/02_metas_strategy.md

 # Meta's Capitalist Strategy

-Now that we've looked at what capitalism is, let's pick a particular example of a social media company (Meta), and look at it's decisions through a capitalism lense.
+Now that we've looked at what capitalism is, let's pick a particular example of a social media company ([Meta](https://en.wikipedia.org/wiki/Meta), which owns Facebook, Instagram, WhatsApp, etc.), and look at it's decisions through a capitalism lense.

 ## Surveillance Capitalism
 Meta's way of making profits fits in a category called __[Surveillance Capitalism](https://nymag.com/intelligencer/2019/02/shoshana-zuboff-q-and-a-the-age-of-surveillance-capital.html)__.